-All of the Oslo tickets works on NSB routes within Oslo.
+All of the Oslo tickets work on NSB routes within Oslo.
 You can reach the technical museum at Kjelsås with Line L3 and Line R30.
-This is a nice tip, since the train takes you to Kjelsås from Oslo S within 15 minutes only.
+This is a nice tip since the train takes you to Kjelsås from Oslo S within 15 minutes only.

 Don’t pay more than you need to in Oslo